ozw1z5rd/oqtadrive/README.md

 Here's a short [demo video](https://www.babbletower.net/forums/spectrum/microdrive/oqtadrive-demo.mp4) showing *OqtaDrive* & a *Spectrum* in action, doing a *Microdrive* test with the original *Sinclair* demo cartridge image, and a cartridge format.

 ## Warning & Disclaimer
 If you want to build *OqtaDrive* yourself, please carefully read the hardware section below!
 It contains important instructions & notes.
-Not following these may break your vintage machine and/or the *Nano*!
+Not following these may break your vintage machine and/or the *Arduino*!
 However, bear in mind that all the information in this project is published in good faith and for general information purpose only.
 I do not make any warranties about the completeness, reliability, and accuracy of this information.
 Any action you take upon the information you find here, is strictly at your own risk.
 I will not be liable for any losses and/or damages in connection with the use of *OqtaDrive*.

 ## Status
 *OqtaDrive* is currently in *alpha* stage, and under active development.
 Things may still get reworked quite considerably, which may introduce breaking changes.
 If you find something not working as expected, check out the [troubleshooting guide](doc/troubleshoot.md).
 You can also start a thread in the discussion section of this project to get some help form the community, or open an issue.